-‘Southern Charm’ Venerable Patricia Altschul Will Put Your Dog On Her Caftan
+‘Southern Charm’ Star Patricia Altschul Will Put Your Dog On Her Caftan

 A post shared by Patricia Altschul (@pataltschul) on

-To hear her tell it, Southern Charm Patricia Altschul came up with the idea to put dog faces all over a caftan with her friends while traveleing, says Town & Country.
-Miss Patricia was traveling with her friend, Georgette to India, when they met up with another friend, Sherina, for dinner.
-Sherina is from Mumbai, and is Patsy’s go-to person for Indian dress wear.
+To hear her tell it, Southern Charm star Patricia Altschul came up with the idea to put dog faces all over a caftan with her friends while traveling, says Town & Country.
+Miss Patricia was traveling with her friend, Georgette, to India, when they met up with another friend, Sherina, for dinner.
+Sherina is from Mumbai and is Patsy’s go-to person for Indian dress wear.

 RELATED REPORTS BY INQUISITR